tannisanta/tannisanta/README.md

 ___

 💡 **Technical writing:** I work for a Fintech company where I manage the internal knowledge base and enjoy the public technical content creation process.
 I contribute to public guides and API references.
-I am also a lover of learning, so I'm currently teaching myself Git and API documentation, and exploring AI tools.<br>
+I am also a lover of learning, so I'm currently teaching myself more about documentation, APIs, UX writing, and exploring AI tools.<br>

 **Technical skills:**